 Life of the Virgin Contents Page Main Site Contents Page Home Page

-Virgin suckling the Child, with other details, Beckley, Oxon (‡Oxford) C.14
+Virgin suckling the Child, with other details, Beckley, Oxon (!Oxford) C.14

 Photo:T.Marshall Virgin suckling the Christ Child,Beckley, Oxon.
 [80KB]

-her pear-shaped breast to the Child.
+Below is the enlarged central detail; the Virgin, crowned, and with her hair loose, with her left hand presents her pear-shaped breast to the Child.
 Her right hand is raised, not, I suspect, in a gesture of blessing, but indicating what is going on above.
-The very elaborate frame, enclosing a highly decorative rose and trellis background, shows well here, but I can see nothing now of the kneeling figure ‘almost entirely defaced’¹, that Tristram detected below at the left - a tiny figure, right hand raised, at the lower right (main picture, left above) may or may not be part of this scene.
+The very elaborate frame, enclosing a highly decorative rose and trellis background, shows well here, but I can see nothing now of the kneeling figure almost entirely defaced¹, that Tristram detected below at the left - a tiny figure, right hand raised, at the lower right (main picture, left above) is commented on and shown enlarged at the bottom of this page.
+Virgin suckling the Christ Child, detail [90KB]

 At the top of the painting, hellish activities are going on.
 Above the angel, but again outside the frame, a figure roasts impaled on a crude spit made of forked sticks and a crosspiece with a turning-handle.
 Below this handle, at the extreme right, a very obscure figure operates a pair of bellows, fanning the flames underneath the spit.
+This is the only example of this particular detail I know of in England, but there is another in France, at Sillegny, near Metz, where it is part of a Doom (Jugement Dernier).
 To the left, another figure hangs by his heels from a hook, perhaps awaiting the same fate.
-A third devilish figure, described by ET Long as ‘half-man, half-beast’³ and distinguished by what looks like a fat tail like a fox’s brush, stands in a crouching posture behind the spit.
-Long is probably right to suggest that this figure is pouring something - the obvious substance would be oil - over the man being roasted .
-Although it might explain much, neither Long nor Tristram could read the upper-case inscription above, and neither can I, although I wonder if the final word might be some form of sperare, to hope (for).
+A third devilish figure, described by ET Long as half-man, half-beast² and distinguished by a fat tail like a foxs brush, stands in a crouching posture behind the spit.
+Long is probably right to suggest that this figure is pouring something - the obvious substance would be oil - over the man being roasted.Virgin suckling Christ Child, detail, man impaled on spit, detail [83KB] Although it might explain much, neither Long nor Tristram could read the upper-case inscription above, and neither can I, although I wonder if the final word might be some form of sperare, to hope (for).

 ¹ Tristram 111, p.139

-³ ET Long, Medieval Wall Paintings in Oxfordshire Churches, Oxoniensia, Vol. XXXV11, 1972, p.
-91;
+² ET Long, Medieval Wall Paintings in Oxfordshire Churches, Oxoniensia, Vol. XXXV11, 1972, p.
+91

 St. Anne teaching the Virgin to read, Corby Glen, Lincs St. Anne & Virgin/Miracles of Virgin, Chalfont St. Giles, Bucks Annunciation/Visitation, Ashampstead, Berkshire Annunciation, Barnby, Suffolk